Het-Joshi/LokDrishti/README.md

 - **Log Storage**:
    Change the path of the log storage directory and threat log file by modifying `LOG_STORAGE_DIR` and `THREAT_LOG_FILE`.

 ---

-#### **Additional Notes**
-- Ensure the system has sufficient resources for running PySpark, especially if processing large logs.
-- If running the script in a production environment, consider using secure communication channels like TLS/SSL for client-server communication.

----

 ### **reporter.py** - Client Log Reporting and Monitoring